 This can explain a lot of our less-than-proud moments.
 Rage, judgment, sorrow, and shame can be understood in others, and in our own behaviors as the result of a spirit that is disconnected from purpose, a life that is disconnected from bliss, beliefs that don't acknowledge the potential within, and actions that don't serve personal creative manifestation.

 If I'm getting snappy, snarky, or mean – to myself or others, I have to ask myself what am I not doing in service of my heart?
 The heart wants what it wants, and when you don't acknowledge what's there all of these emotional cancers creep up in our lives.

 The ego gets all crazy about it because it wants us to remain safe.
 Following your bliss is scary.
 Speaking your truth is not for the weak.
-Acknowledging what’s in your heart requires vulnerability, honesty, and courage.
-So, Big Girls (& guys) it’s either face those or become an emotionally cancerous person.
-Let this understanding further serve to motivate you through the hard bits on your path to living your biggest and best life.
+Acknowledging what's in your heart requires vulnerability, honesty, and courage.
+It's either face those or become an emotionally cancerous person.
+Let this understanding further serve to motivate you through the hard bits on your path to following your Bliss.

-I encourage you to step into your power and own your dream that you dare to dream for yourself.
+I encourage you to step into your power and own your Bliss.
 The world needs you, awesome optimist that you are, to give your unique gifts and talents time and attention.
-It is the calling of a lifetime, and one of the very first steps of manifesting your own Big Life.
-Imagine what you might manifest over time, and how much personal satisfaction you will enjoy along the way?
+It is the calling of a lifetime, and one of the very first steps of manifesting your most meaningful life.
+Imagine what you might manifest over time, and how much personal satisfaction you will enjoy along the way.